 Waynesburg University’s Music Program will host its 13th Annual Conducting Symposium Friday, Feb.
 3, and Saturday, Feb.
 4, in the Marsh Center on the University’s main campus.

-Dr. Ronda DePriest, former director of the Music Program and associate professor of instrumental music at Waynesburg University, will serve as the guest clinician.
+Dr. Ronda DePriest, former director of the Music Program and professor of instrumental music at Waynesburg University, will serve as the guest clinician.